maxwolf621/Notes/Typescript/Types.md

 ## Type Assertions (`as`)

 **Sometimes you will have information about the type of a value that TypeScript can’t know about.**
+- **Like a type annotation, type assertions are removed by the compiler and won’t affect the runtime behavior of your code.**

 For example, if you’re using `document.getElementById`,TypeScript only knows that this will return some kind of `HTMLElement`, but you might know that your page will always have an `HTMLCanvasElement` with a given ID.
 In this situation, you can use a type assertion to specify a more specific type: